thejsway/thejsway/manuscript/intro04.md

-# Book overview
+# What you'll need

 ## TL;DR

-* This book is divided into three main parts to be read in sequential order: the first teaching the language basics, the second about using JavaScript in web pages and the third dealing with more advanced topics.
-* A series of **exercises** associated to each chapter can be purchased separatly.
-Searching them might greatly improve your learning outcome.
-* The easiest way to try the code samples (and search the exercises) is to use a JavaScript playground like [CodePen](http://codepen.io).
+* The easiest way to get your feet wet and try the code samples is to use a JavaScript playground like [CodePen](http://codepen.io).
 * If you don't have access to a reliable Internet connection, an alternative is to set up a development machine with a code editor and a appropriate folder structure.
 * In all cases, you'll need the most recent version of a modern web browser.

-## Structure and organization

-This book is divided into three main parts.
-The first one teaches the basics of programming with JavaScript.
-The second one explains how to use JavaScript to create interactive web pages.
-The third one deals with more advanced concepts of the language.
-Each part depends on the previous ones, but there's no other prerequisite to reading.

-Additionally, each chapter is associated with a series of exercises, sold separatly, in which you'll have to apply the chapter concepts.
-These exercises are as simple and to the point as possible.
-Since real learning comes with practicing, not just reading, searching these exercises might greatly improve the outcome you'll get as a learner.

-## What you'll need
+## Environment setup

 Few things are more frustrating than starting to learn something new and then having to spend hours trying to set up a proper work environment.
 Fortunately, one of the beauties of JavaScript code is that it can run on almost any browser.
 We'll be using this to our advantage throughout this book.
 No complex setup requiring administrative rights on your machine: all you'll need is a modern browser and an active Internet connection (see below if you don't have access to a reliable connection or must work offline).